kushidesign/kushi/README.md

 ```
 As arguments to `sx`, classes are distinguished from other prop-styles by using a keyword beginning with a `.`, e.g. `:.headline`, as in the example above.

+You may have noticed that the `defclass` example above mixes-in `:.absolute`.<br>
+With `declass`, you can mix-in any other defined classes.<br>
-You may have also noticed that the `defclass headline` code example above uses `:.absolute`, and then composes additional styles on top of that. `declasses` can mixin other classes.
-The class `:.absolute` is one of a small handful of very useful, predefined classes that ships with Kushi.
+The `:.absolute` class is one of several predefined classes that ships with kushi.

-The full list:
+The full list of predefined classes:

 ```Clojure
 :.absolute